-However, this explanation seems to have originated from Greek sources, and it is more likely that the sign did to relate gold, which represented eternity.
-Thus it may have simply expressed the Pharaohs wish to be an “eternal Horus“, and may in fact have been an epithet rather than a separate name (due to the similarity with the Nebti-name).
+This explanation seems to have originated from Greek sources, and it is more likely that the sign did to relate gold, which represented eternity.
+It may have simply expressed the Pharaoh’s wish to be an “eternal Horus“, and have been an epithet rather than a separate name (due to the similarity with the Nebti-name).

-The nomen or birth name was included in the royal titles from the fourth dynasty to indicate the divine nature of the Pharaoh.
-His name was inscribed within a cartouche, introduced by the epithet “son of Re” It is almost the equivalent of our family name, resulting in dynasties of Pharaohs with the same nomen (for example Intef I, Intef II and Intef III; Montuhotep I, Montuhotep II Montuhotep III and Montuhotep IV in the eleventh dynasty; and Amenemhet and Thuthmosis in the eighteen dynasty).
+The nomen or birth name was included in the royal titles from the fourth dynasty to indicate the divine nature of the pharaoh.
+His name was inscribed within a cartouche, introduced by the epithet “son of Re”.
+It is almost the equivalent of our family name, resulting in dynasties of pharaohs with the same nomen (for example, Intef I, Intef II, and Intef III; Montuhotep I, Montuhotep II, Montuhotep III, and Montuhotep IV in the eleventh dynasty; and Amenemhet and Thuthmosis in the eighteenth dynasty).